Ryan Murphy’s ‘Hollywood’ miniseries is a woke ’40s fantasy

 LOS ANGELES (AP) — Ryan Murphy has a clear-eyed fascination with the 20th-century Hollywood dream machine, so adroit at making stars and breaking the hearts of those who didn’t fit the mold.
 Among the casualties: Anna May Wong and Hattie McDaniel, gifted actresses of color consigned to play stereotypes, and closeted matinee idol Rock Hudson.

-Their stories are part of “Hollywood,” Murphy’s seven-episode Netflix drama debuting Friday, but the producer of “American Horror Story,” “9-1-1” and “Pose” refused to leave it at that.
+Their stories are part of “Hollywood,” Murphy’s seven-episode Netflix limited series debuting Friday, but the producer of “American Horror Story,” “9-1-1” and “Pose” refused to leave it at that.
 In his optimistic version of what could have been, a hidebound industry is challenged by bold actors, writers and others who fight to be in the picture.

 The series tempers real-life tragedies, including sexual exploitation of men and women, with its fantasy of a late 1940s woke Hollywood.
 A deeply nostalgic veneer of Tinsel Town lore and name-checked Los Angeles landmarks — such as century-old industry hangout Musso & Frank Grill — prove the myth’s allure, even for realists like Murphy.

-Note: This story is corrected with Queen Latifah playing Hattie McDaniel.